 Property Surveys: How To Get One And What They Cost

 Whether you’re a first-time property owner or looking to expand your home, knowing the exact location of your land’s property lines is important.
-Most people have a general idea of where their property begins and ends, but how can you know for sure?
 Some property lines are clearly marked by landscape changes or roads, while many are completely invisible or have changed over time.
-To gain the most precise understanding of the property you own, you need to get a property survey done.
+To gain the most precise understanding of a property, you need a property survey.

 What Is A Property Survey?

-Depending on your mortgage company and where you live, a property line survey may or may not be needed to get a mortgage or otherwise legally required.
-However, getting a property survey done lets you know in no uncertain terms what land you’re responsible for and where you can build, while empowering you and your mortgage lender or title insurance company to set the most accurate terms of your agreements.
+Depending on your mortgage company and where you live, you may need a property line survey to get a mortgage or meet legal requirements.
+A property survey lets you know what land you’re responsible for and where you can build, while empowering you and your mortgage lender or title company to set the most accurate terms of your agreements.

 There are different types of property surveys, but they all determine important characteristics and features of the land based on what the property owner needs.
-Here are a few examples:
+From ensuring the building meets zoning codes to seeing whether a driveway is in the right place, there’s a type of survey to address a specific need.

 Property Lines

-This one may sound obvious, but as legal boundaries of your property, a precise understanding of your property lines can either make or break your homeowning experience.
+A precise understanding of your property lines and legal boundaries is essential for a homeowner.
 By eliminating any confusion or gray areas, you can build or expand your home with confidence and avoid encroachments – property disagreements with your neighbors.

-In real estate terms, an encroachment happens when a neighbor builds something that invades another neighbor’s property.
-This type of conflict can easily turn into a legal issue, as there is a lot on the line (no pun intended) when it comes to land ownership and building rights.
+In real estate terms, encroachment is when a neighbor builds something that invades another neighbor’s property.
+This type of conflict can easily turn into a legal issue.

 Easements